 PERFECT DAY is an educational intervention designed to support trainees identified as at risk of underperformance to achieve their full potential at assessment.
-This is collaborated between Health Education England in the East Midlands, and the universities of Leicester and Nottingham.
+This is a collaboration between Health Education England across the East Midlands and University of Leicester and Nottingham.

 PERFECT DAY consist of three stages:

 - Diagnostic Interview

 - Dynamic Assessment

 Interviews are conducted by the Professional Support Unit, taking a psycho-social perspective.
 Key aspects of the medical training journey to date will be explored as well as the interaction between the GP trainees’ personal, professional and education lives, in the context of the vocational training scheme.